raspberrypilearning/quest-seeker/en/step_3.md

 title: Recipe or craft quest
 ---

-Collect multiple items of different kinds to make a recipe or craft a new item.
+Collect multiple items of different to make a recipe or craft a new item.

 --- /collapse ---